hakyf/Customer-Satisfaction-Survey-Application-CSS-APP-/README.md

 4. 02/07
    - Configure Postman by creating a workspace for the team, which will allow the team to work together as editor in a single workspace.
    - Create HTTP Method request and perfom json testing for Survey, create new Fork for Testing and pull request in original collection.
+4. 03/07
+   - Create Status Controller in serverapp & Service,Controller,restController for parameter and status.
+5. 04/07
+   - Create Js & html for parameter & status

 ## **`Ketentuan Implementasi Repository`**

 - Silahkan clone repository yang sudah disediakan untuk setiap kelompoknya masing-masing.